 ASHRAE Standard 34 provides a systematic classification of refrigerants based on their flame propagation properties, tested under specific conditions at a temperature of 140 °F (60 °C) and a pressure of 14.7 psia (101.3 kPa).

 Most current air-conditioning refrigerants fall into Class 1, designated as "No Flame Propagation."
-However, this classification comes with an important caveat; many Class 1 refrigerants can become flame propagating at higher temperatures and pressures.
+However, this classification has an important caveat: Many Class 1 refrigerants can become flame-propagating at higher temperatures and pressures.
 More concerning is that when exposed to flames, many can decompose into highly toxic substances, including chlorine, hydrochloric acid, hydrofluoric acid, phosgene, and carbonyl fluoride.

-The ASHRAE standard also includes the Lower Flammability Limit (LFL) – the minimum concentration in air required for flammability – though this measurement is included for reference only as it does not affect classification.
+The ASHRAE standard also includes the Lower Flammability Limit (LFL), the minimum concentration in air required for flammability.
+However, this measurement is included for reference only, as it does not affect classification.

 Critical reminder: The designation "non-flame propagating" should not be confused with "non-flammable" or "non-combustible."

 Installation: Comprehensive safety standards restrict when and how a refrigerant can be used in a system as well as the necessary safety requirements to ensure safe operation.
-It is important to evaluate these restrictions and requirements in the process of making a refrigerant decision.
-In the United States, ASHRAE Standard 15 Safety Standard for Refrigeration Systems serves as the widely adopted framework for most refrigerant installations while ANSI/IIAR 2 American National Standard for Design of Safe Closed-Circuit Ammonia Refrigeration Systems applies for ammonia (NH3, R-717).
+Evaluating these restrictions and requirements is essential when making a refrigerant decision.
+In the United States, ASHRAE Standard 15 Safety Standard for Refrigeration Systems is the widely adopted framework for most refrigerant installations.
+In comparison, ANSI/IIAR 2 American National Standard for Design of Safe Closed-Circuit Ammonia Refrigeration Systems applies for ammonia (NH3, R-717).
 In Canada, CSA B52 Mechanical Refrigeration Code is adopted for all refrigerants except water and air.

-The relationship between safety and environmental impact presents an unexpected paradox: refrigerants with lower immediate safety risks often carry greater long-term environmental consequences.
+The relationship between safety and environmental impact presents an unexpected paradox: refrigerants with lower immediate safety risks often carry more significant long-term environmental consequences.
 This reality demands evaluation across several critical environmental factors.

 Ozone Depleting Potential (ODP): The 1990s marked a turning point with the phase-out of chlorofluorocarbon (CFC) refrigerants due to their high ODP when released into the atmosphere.
 Eventually Hydrochlorofluorocarbons (HCFCs) faced the same fate.
 While current regulations prohibit new systems from using refrigerants with any ODP, this introduced new environmental challenges.

-Recent developments have introduced refrigerant blends combining HFCs with mildly flammable Hydrofluoroolefins (HFOs) to reduce GWP while still maintaining the non-flame propagating Class 1 status.
-These blends are frequently marketed as "low" GWP refrigerants, however with GWP ratings between 600-1,400 they are far from a low GWP solution.
+Recent developments have introduced refrigerant blends combining HFCs with mildly flammable Hydrofluoroolefins (HFOs) to reduce GWP while maintaining the non-flame-propagating Class 1 status.
+These blends are frequently marketed as "low" GWP refrigerants; however, with GWP ratings between 600 and 1,400, they are far from a low-GWP solution.

-Even newer HFC-HFO blends classified as mildly flammable 2L refrigerants, while representing progress, still demonstrate GWP ratings hundreds of times higher than CO2.
+Even newer HFC-HFO blends classified as mildly flammable 2L refrigerants represent progress, but they still demonstrate GWP ratings hundreds of times higher than CO2.

 Contamination: When certain HFC and HFO refrigerants leak into the atmosphere, they break down and produce trifluoroacetic acid (TFA), a "Forever Chemical" that persists for thousands of years.
 The accumulation of TFA raises growing concerns about long-term environmental and health impacts on ecosystems and living organisms.